 (b) In an acute hospital and all the following criteria are met:

 (i) The hospital does not have a detoxification specific provider agreement with DBHR;

 (ii) The hospital provides the care in a medical unit;

 (iii) Nonhospital based detoxification is not medically appropriate for the client;

-(iv) The client does not require medically necessary inpatient psychiatric care and it is determined that an approval from a regional support network (RSN) or a mental health division (MHD) designee as an inpatient stay is not indicated;
+(iv) The client does not require medically necessary inpatient psychiatric care and it is determined that an approval from a behavioral health organization (BHO) or a DBHR designee as an inpatient stay is not indicated;

 (v) The client's stay qualifies as an inpatient stay;

 (vi) The client is not participating in the agency's chemical-using pregnant (CUP) women program; and